sacredheartsc/selfhosted/README.md

 ## What is this?

-I believe that self-hosting our online services is the best way to recapture the original pioneer spirit of the Internet.
-By owning our own digital footprints, we can resist dragnet surveillance, stymie omniscient advertising networks, and curb technocratic censorship.

-`sacredheart-selfhosted` is a collection of Ansible roles based on multiple years of experience self-hosting my family's digital infrastructure from home.
+I believe that self-hosting our online services is the best way to recapture the original pioneer spirit of the Internet. `sacredheart-selfhosted` is a collection of Ansible roles based on multiple years of experience self-hosting my family's digital infrastructure.

 Although this project is not intended to be a turn-key appliance, it should be easy to adapt it to your own environment with some basic sysadmin skills.
 I've